Psychotherapy for Central London, Fitzrovia, Marylebone and Oxford Circus.

 This unstructured, emotional space is a crucial feature, and akin to the "Freudian couch" where a very particular, non-social relationship occurs between client and psychotherapist, and which is used as a mirror for insights into other close relationships.

-The therapist is also a witness to the client's reality, which can, in some cases, have been confused during early care-taking and family relationships.
+The psychotherapist is also a witness to the client's reality, which can, in some cases, have been confused during early care-taking and family relationships.

 My personal approach is also informed by an understanding of developmental stages in the early separation process from mother and how it may be difficult to feel separate as an adult, or alternatively, that feeling emotionally engaged is just out of reach, or causes anxiety.
 I